 Not surprisingly, I thought that Ehrman made a stronger case during the debate (though I’m biased), particularly with regard to alternative (naturalistic or non-paranormal) explanations being more probable than the resurrection hypothesis.
 But, I do think that Craig scored a technical point in critiquing the validity of some of Ehrman’s logic on probability, and in the essay I offer some suggestions for how to respond to Craig’s critique.

 If you have comments pertaining to the essay, please post them on Civ and not here.
 Otherwise, if you have comments relating to recent matters on Κέλσος, feel free to post them below.
-I’m hoping to start up a new philosophy podcast series on Civ during the second half of this year (which I will announce here if it gets off the ground).
+I’m hoping to start up a new philosophy podcast series on Civ later this year (which I will announce here if it gets off the ground).
 Hopefully this podcast series will bring the sister-blog of this site back to regular activity.
 Stay tuned!